whatwatt-ch/whatwatt-go-documentation/docs/90-appendix/curl-options.md

 - **Data formats**: JSON payloads, form data, request bodies - Support for various content types
 - **HTTP methods**: GET, POST, PUT, DELETE - Complete REST API interaction capability
 - **Platform support**: Bash and PowerShell examples - Cross-platform command-line usage
-- **Practical examples**: WhatWatt Go API calls, authentication, streaming - Real-world usage patterns
+- **Practical examples**: whatwatt Go API calls, authentication, streaming - Real-world usage patterns

 The `curl` command-line tool is invaluable for interacting with web APIs.
 It allows for the execution of HTTP requests directly from the terminal, providing a versatile and powerful means of engaging with endpoints.
 Here are the most commonly used options: